 The beauty of gardens and plants inspire artistic expression in many forms.
 CMBG celebrates this broad palette of expression in our Certificate in the Botanical Arts program.
 Instructors from New England and beyond teach courses in several varieties of botanically-inspired arts, including book and paper arts, botanical and scientific illustration, plein air painting, fabric design, wood block printing, and more.
 Offerings are unique and ever-changing, but all incorporate our stunning gardens for subject study and inspiration.

-There are two core classes required for graduation, Life of a Plant: An Introduction to Botany with Lauren Stockwell and Drawing and Painting with Katie Lee.
+There are two core classes required for graduation: Fundamentals of Botany, and Drawing and Painting with Katie Lee.
 Completion of the program depends on a final independent project overseen by a mentor.
 Final projects can be in any media with the approval from the Education Department.
 Development of a body of work and a thesis will consolidate the ideas and practices of each individual student.
 There is a fee associated with this project.

 For more information about our Botanical Arts program, please see our informational flier.